 Hi, my name is Ken O’Brien, and once upon a time I bought a house with moldings so small they looked more like architectural decals rather than architectural details.

 So I set about teaching myself how to decorate my home with moldings.

-While I knew I wanted really nice moldings, I also knew I’d have to install them myself, and that the materials would have to be affordable — no custom milled moldings for me — I’d have to buy inexpensive, off the shelf moldings.
+And while I knew I wanted really nice moldings, I also knew I’d have to install them myself, and that the materials would have to be affordable — no custom milled moldings for me — I’d have to buy inexpensive, stock moldings from my local lumber yard.

 The Learning Curve

 A the beginning I didn’t know a thing about woodworking, let alone moldings, so I toured expensive new homes to see what kind of moldings they had.

 But time and again I came away from these homes unimpressed.